 Principal Investigator

 Risa Pesapane (she/her) is a broadly trained disease ecologist who studies parasites and pathogens in both human and animal populations by leveraging tools from community ecology, molecular ecology, landscape ecology, microbiology, entomology, and epidemiology.
 She earned a PhD in ecology with a designated emphasis in the biology of vector-borne disease from UC Davis, an MS in wildlife science with a focus on disease ecology from Virginia Tech, and simultaneous undergraduate degrees in wildlife science and biology from Virginia Tech.
 Risa is a vocal advocate for interdisciplinarity, One Health, and diversity, equity, and inclusion.
-At home, she is mom to two young children as well as several pets and enjoys a myriad of home and garden projects with her partners on their small homestead.
+At home, she is mom to two young children as well as several pets and enjoys a myriad of home and garden projects with her partner on their small homestead.

 Email: pesapane.1@osu.edu